telerik/kendo-react-buttons/README.md

     );
 ```

-For more examples and available configuration options, refer to the [Button documentation section](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/index.md).
+For more examples and available configuration options, refer to the [Button documentation](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/index.md).

 ### Kendo UI ButtonGroup for React

-The ButtonGroup is a group of more than one Kendo UI Buttons for React.
+The ButtonGroup is a group of more than one Buttons.

 ```html-preview
     <div id="app"></div>